tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 1. **Serialize and report results**
    - Record or transmit results as part of a `Data Quality Report` (or as `bdqffdq:Response` instances in RDF), in any serialization that fits the implementation environment.
-   - When non-default `Parameter`(s) are used, ensure the report can communicate which `Argument` value(s) were applied (for both human and machine consumers), consistent with the guidance in this standard.
+   - When non-default `Parameters` are used, ensure the report can communicate which `Argument` value(s) were applied (for both human and machine consumers), consistent with the guidance in this standard.

 ## 7 Presentation of Results (normative)